imRanDan/weatherly/README.md

 ## How It's Made:
 I use CRA to create the application and axios to fetch and pull API info from openweatherAPI

+## How it works:
+Enter in a city name in the input/searchbar and it will show you weather information.

 **Tech used:** React - axios - openweatherAPI - gh-pages

 ## Optimizations